18.07.20243 min read

 m.LearnUsing();

-This time around the resources are disposed successfully.
+This time around the resources are disposed sucessfully.

 Unhandled exception.
 System.Exception: Something went wrong!